Jr-14/blog/content/posts/cryptopals-set1-hex-to-base64/index.md

 }
 ```

-I opted to wrap the `return` value in a `Result<T, E>` generic (I could have opten for `Option<T>`) as I believe this is correct return type.
-If we pass a `u8` type that can't be matched to a hexadecimal character, then it should throw an error and let the caller handle that case.
+The `hex_value` function takes a `u8` type and matches it based on a range of byte values.
+If the byte value is within the range, then it the corresponding hexadecimal integer wrapped in a `Result<T, E>` generic.
+If the byte value is not within the range, then it will throw an error and let the caller handle that case.

-Below is a partial implementation of the `hex_to_base64` function where we print the hexadecimal representation of each byte in the string.
+Below is a partial implementation of the `hex_to_base64` function where we convert the hexadecimal character into an integer and print the hexadecimal representation of each byte in the string.
+[Link to Rust playground code](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=cdd806d1baaf88b4716441df991c4a99)

 ```rust
 pub fn hex_to_base64(hex_string: &str) {